dropwizard/dropwizard/docs/source/manual/internals.rst

 	  cli.run(arguments);
 	}

-``Bootstrap`` is the the pre-start (temp) application environment, containing everything required to bootstrap a Dropwizard command.
+``Bootstrap`` is the pre-start (temp) application environment, containing everything required to bootstrap a Dropwizard command.
 Here is a simplified code snippet to illustrate its structure:

 .. code-block:: java